jaericho/jaericho.github.io/_posts/2014-09-21-A-Walk-Among-Tombstones-2014.md

 title:  "A Walk Among Tombstones (2014)"
 date:   2014-09-21 08:00:00 -0600
 categories: [Reviews]
-tags: [Liam Neeson, Movie Review]
+tags: [Liam Neeson, Movie Review, Walk Among Tombstones]
 ---

+*Private investigator Matthew Scudder is hired by a drug kingpin to find out who kidnapped and murdered his wife.*

 I enjoyed Liam Neeson's new thriller.
 It felt like a Jason Patterson bookmovie: The bad guys were psychotic.
 The good guy wasn't perfect, but he wasn't some woe-is-me, super-flawed, I'm-not-good-I'm-just-less-evil character.

 Liam Neeson does a great job.
 He has just the right amount of grizzled, seen-it-all cop without overdoing it.
 The token black kid was kind of annoying, but he wasn't a deal breaker.